Module Catalogue 2025/26

 Work placement is at the core of Stage 4 of Newcastle’s RTPI accredited planning programme, providing hands-on experience of the planning process.

-To gain most value from this experience, and to ensure compatibility with the RTPI’s APC, it is important to use the placement in a structured way, by recording the experience through reflective log-books journals and to evolve a Professional Development Plan.
-APC requires the completion of reflective logs-sheets and Development Plan and the RTPI templates are used in this module.
+To gain most value from this experience, and to ensure compatibility with the RTPI’s APC, it is important to use the placement in a structured way, by recording the experience through reflective log-books journals, to evolve a Professional Development Plan and to think about the Practical Experience Statement and Professional Competence Statement required as part of APC.

 Outline Of Syllabus

 Completion of reflective journal on a monthly basis based upon placement experience.
-Completion of a draft Professional Development Plan by end of semester 1at year out conference.
+Completion of a draft Professional Development Plan by end of semester 1st year out conference.

 Alternative Form of Assessment if the CPP placement is curtailed:

-Completion of as many monthly reflective journals that the student is able to, up to a maximum of the 6 required by the usual CPP programme, together with a verification counter signature by the line or team manager, either within the reflective journal or in a separate email to the Professional Practice Tutor
+Completion of as many monthly reflective journals that the student is able to, up to a maximum of the 6 required by the usual CPP programme.

 OR